Reasons for ACS RPL Report Rejection

 You can apply for the ACS RPL report if you meet one of the requirements below:

-If you are an applicant who doesn't hold an ICT degree in the past educational background then you should at least have 5 years of experience working in the occupation you have selected.
-The occupation should also be determined by ANZSCO Code.
-If you meet these criteria, you can apply for ACS Skills Assessment.
+If you are an applicant who doesn’t hold an ICT degree in your past educational background, you should have at least 5 years of experience working in the occupation you have selected.

-If you are an applicant who doesn't hold any tertiary qualification then you should have 8 years of experience working in the occupation you have selected.
-It is fine if the occupation is not determined by ANZSCO Code.
-You can apply for Skill Assessment in this situation.
+If you are an applicant who doesn’t hold any tertiary qualification, you should have 8 years of experience working in the occupation you have selected.
+It is acceptable if an ANZSCO Code does not specify the occupation.
+You can apply for a Skill Assessment in this situation.

 What Makes Your ACS RPL Report Rejected?